 The top-line findings follow:

-“1.
-A striking percentage of detained and nondetained immigrants appearing before the New York Immigration Courts do not have representation.
-The greatest area of need for indigent removal defense is, however, for detained individuals.
+1. A striking percentage of detained and nondetained immigrants appearing before the New York Immigration Courts do not have representation.

 In New York City: